emmt/OIFITS.jl/README.md

 ```julia
 dims = fits_read_tdim(ff::FITSFile, colnum::Integer)
 ```
-where `dims` is vector of integer dimensions.
+where `dims` is a vector of integer dimensions.